 This plan, prepared by Lancashire County Council, is made up of several documents.
 It contains mineral and waste-specific policies/site allocations for use in determining planning applications for waste or quarry developments in the area and forms part of South Ribble Borough Council’s development plan.
 Lancashire County Council is reviewing the adopted Minerals and Waste Local Plan and the adopted Site Allocation and Development Management Policies Local Plan.

 Central Lancashire Core Strategy DPD 2012

 The adopted Central Lancashire Core Strategy is also used to guide the council’s planning decisions.
 This document sets out the vision, objectives and spatial strategy for Central Lancashire.
 You can view the Central Lancashire Core Strategy document here.

-The Council received the Inspector's final report in May 2015, following this, the Local Plan was adopted at Full Council on 22 July 2015.
+The Local Plan was adopted at Full Council on 22 July 2015.
 The documents can be viewed below:

 We have prepared an interactive version of the Local Plan Policies Map (adopted July 2015).
-You can use the interactive map to see what is allocated in different parts of the South Ribble Borough Council area.
-It allows you to identify an area of South Ribble that interests you and then view all the relevant policy designations or allocations of land with a link to the relevant policy pages of the South Ribble Local Plan Document (adopted July 2015).
+You can use the interactive map to see what is allocated in different parts of South Ribble.
+It allows you to identify an area of South Ribble that interests you and then view all the relevant policy designations or allocations of the land with a link to the relevant policy pages of the South Ribble Local Plan Document.
 To open the interactive map please follow the link below: